Ek Bura Aadmi

-Ek Bura Aadmi is an unreleased Hindi Political, Thriller film directed by Ishraq Shah and produced by Surendra Rajiv and Zenaida Mastura.
+Ek Bura Aadmi is an unreleased Hindi thriller film directed by Ishraq Shah and produced by Surendra Rajiv and Zenaida Mastura.
 This is a work of fiction inspired by real-life stories of well-known criminals turned politicians from the North Indian states of UP and Bihar.
 The film is a realistic portrayal of power politics where money and muscle play very prominent roles.
 The film was to be released on 26 July 2013.

 The film features Arunoday Singh, Kitu Gidwani, Raghuveer Yadav and Yashpal Sharma as main characters.